BetonQuest/BetonQuest/documentation/User-Documentation/Events-List.md

 ## Take Items: `take`

+Removes items from the player’s inventory, armor slots or backpack.
+The items itself must be defined in the items.yml, optionally with an amount after a colon.
+Which inventory types are checked is defined by the `invOrder:` option.
+You can use `Backpack`, `Inventory` and `Armor` there.
+One after another will be checked if multiple types are defined.

-Removes items from player’s inventory or backpack (in that order).
-If the items aren't quest items don't use `take` event with player options in conversations!
+Note: If the items aren't quest items don't use `take`event with player options in conversations!
 The player can drop items before selecting the option and pickup them after the event fires.
-Validate it on NPC’s reaction!
-Defining instruction string is the same as in give event.
+Validate it on the NPC’s reaction!

 You can also specify `notify` keyword to display a simple message to the player about loosing items.

 !!! example
     ```YAML
     take emerald:120,sword
+    take nugget:6 notify
+    take wand notify invOrder:Backpack
+    take money:50 invOrder:Backpack,Inventory
+    take armor invOrder:Armor,Inventory,Backpack
     ```

 ## Time: `time`